|

 undesirable, or for a result that is extra good, the output that follows will

 be worse than if he had left the process alone (3).”
-The process of interfering in a stable
+The process of interfering in a stable system

-system is often known as tampering.
-It
+is often known as tampering.
+It is the

-effects of dynamic complexity.
-A local
+of dynamic complexity.
+A local action

-ramifications for the system as a whole at some later time.
-We mentioned the impact of this – the
+for the system as a whole at some later time.

-failure to “learn from experience” in the introduction.
+experience” in the introduction.
 Essentially

 the stages of identification, exploitation, and subordination seek to